- How can one rubric address writing across such a wide span of years?

-We think it makes sense to begin with ideas.
+We think it makes sense to begin with Ideas.
 After all, this is the foundational trait.
-Your Idea is your whole reason for writing.
-All other traits flow out of, and are influenced by, this one.
-And at the same time it’s important for you to know that this decision is yours, and if another trait makes more sense to you, give it a try!
-You are the decision maker when it comes to teaching this model of writing instruction.
+Your idea is your whole reason for writing.
+And at the same time, it’s important for you to know that this decision is yours; if it makes more sense to begin with another trait, give it a try!
+You are the decisionmaker when it comes to teaching this model of writing instruction.

 ↑ back to top

 Can we divide up the traits to teach year by year?